soffes/blog/published/2012-07-26-retiring-at-25/retiring-at-25.markdown

 ---
-title: Retiring at 25
+tags:
-categories: life
+- life
 ---

+# Retiring at 25

 Growing up, I always told my mom that I wanted to retire* at age 25.
 She'd laugh and say it's good that I have goals.